FirebirdSQL/jaybird/src/documentation/faq.md

 `AuthServer`, for example: `AuthServer = Srp, Legacy_Auth`.

-With Jaybird 4 and higher this can also mean that none of the default authentication plugins or those specified using connection property `authPlugins`, are listed in the `AuthServer` setting.
+With Jaybird 4 and higher this can also mean that none of the default authentication plugins, or those specified using connection property `authPlugins`, are listed in the `AuthServer` setting.
 Either revise the Firebird configuration, or explicitly configure connection property `authPlugins` with authentication plugins that are configured in Firebird.